Talents of Tanzania

 Bank Transfer

-Make a direct transfer to our account via bank transfer.
-Please considering making a regular contribution via standard order.
+Make a direct transfer to our account via bank transfer by scanning the QR code in your eBanking app.
+Consider making a regular contribution via standard order.

 Bank: Zürcher Kantonalbank